agenerale/inverse-micro/README.md

 1. *Models*: Contains code for instantiating the Gaussian mixture model (GMM), sparse variational multi-output Gaussian process (SV-MOGP), flow-based generative model, and variational auto-encoder (VAE) used in this work.

-2. *inputs.h5*: Contains PC scores (computed from 2-point spatial correlations) of initial microstructure dataset, alongside corresponding location in the latent space of the VAE and property set.
+2. *Data*: Contains PC scores (computed from 2-point spatial correlations) of initial microstructure dataset, alongside corresponding location in the latent space of the VAE and property set.

-3. *mogp_likelihood_state.pth, mogp_model_state.pth*: Model state dictionaries for the SV-MOGP forward model.
+3. *Checkpoints*: *mogp_likelihood_state.pth, mogp_model_state.pth, vae.pth* Model state dictionaries for the SV-MOGP forward model and VAE.

-4. *vae.pth*: Model state dictionary for the trained VAE.

-5. *main.py*: Main executable for training and post-processing results from the flow-based generative model.
+4. *main.py*: Main executable for training and post-processing results from the flow-based generative model.

 ## Execute
 Inference of the conditional microstructure distributions provided above can be replicated as